ShadowGaming100/SnapVector-2/README.md

 ## Overview
 SnapVector is a professional media hosting web application that enables users to upload, view, and share images and videos.
 It provides a clean UI, theme toggling, user authentication, and account management.
 This repository contains only the front‑end implementation.

+*Note: This project is not open for self-hosting.*

 ## Features
 - **User authentication** – Sign in, register, or continue as a guest.
 - **Theme toggle** – Light/Dark mode with automatic system preference detection.